AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 # ResiConnect User Guide

-ResiConnect is a **desktop contact management app for tracking students, staff, external parties and events in the various halls and residential colleges in NUS.**
+ResiConnect is a **desktop contact management app for Resident Fellows and students in the various halls and residential colleges in NUS to track students, staff, external parties and events.**
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ResiConnect can get your contact management tasks done faster than traditional GUI apps.